davea42/libdwarf-code/README.md

 Sanity checking:

 gcc has some checks that can be done at runtime.
--fsanitize=undefined is turned on by --enable-sanitize
+-fsanitize=undefined is turned on  for configure by --enable-sanitize

 ### Options to meson on Windows (Msys2)

-All libdwarf builds are automatically shared object (dll) builds as of 0.8.0.

-With

-    --default-library static

-on the meson command line
-one can build libdwarf as an archive and dwarfdump and the programs built will use the static library.

-The default is shared and can be explicitly chosen by:
+As of 0.8.0 meson builds default to be shared-library builds. the default can be explicity chosen with:

     --default-library shared

-Has the same meson setup reporting as on Linux (above).

 ### Options to configure on Windows (Msys2)